 Max De Pree wrote that leadership was about genuinely understanding people’s diverse gifts and talents and skills.
 It was about seeing that each of us is needed and admitting that we cannot know or do everything.
 The coldest of managers can be made to understand that the payroll is not simply a cost to be controlled, but it can be a source of undiscovered wealth and innovation.

 Look again, said Max De Pree.
 The worker may be so much more than an incumbent.

 Max De Pree passed away in 2017 at the age of 93.
 He stayed at the helm of Herman Miller for many years.
-It was seeing his obituary that reminded me of the Millwright.
 It would be nice to think that this story, passed down through the company of Herman Miller, is not forgotten.